The other day I lost my temper. It was only for a moment, but it was enough. Damage was done.

 I looked up all the Greek words for “guilt” and “guilty” in Vines and found there are very few.
 In fact, Vines spends more time listing words that have been incorrectly translated as guilty.
 I won’t bore you with the details of my study but here’s an interesting question:

-Do you know how many verses there are that say Christians are guilty?
+How many verses say that Christians are guilty?

-Answer: Zero.
-Nada.
-Not one.
-So the next time you hear a message that makes you feel guilty – that seeks to hold you accountable for something you’ve done or not done – you can safely reject it as unbiblical.
+So the next time you hear a message that makes you feel guilty, you can reject it as unbiblical.

 When I lost my temper the other day, I apologized and quickly made amends.
 There was nothing religious about that.
 It’s just love.
 It’s common sense.
 But dead religion would’ve said, “Paul, you’ve not done enough.
 Every sin is a sin against God.
 On account of your sin you are now out of fellowship with him.
 You broke it, so you fix it.
 Examine your heart, confess your sin before God and he will wipe your slate clean.”